Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 series:         OrganismCore — Public Documents
 author:         Eric Robert Lawson
 date:           2026-03-04
+updated:        2026-03-04
+                Addition of PART II (What Data You Need) covering universal data accessibility
+                from FFPE through scRNA-seq.
+                Expansion of attractor type description
+                to cover all cancer types.
+                Addition of pre-cancerous state section.
+                Cancer Geometry Analyst role updated to
+                be explicitly cancer-type agnostic.
 status:         COMPLETE
                 Active document —
                 updated as the framework